chrismurray1980/milestone-project-4-online-cookbook/readme.md

 is acceptable to be passed to the database.

 Following these inputs are the add ingredients and add instructions sections.
 Both these sections have add buttons which reveal new input textboxes upon click.
-In addition to this a remove button is also added mext to each textbox to allow the user to delete that specific textbox.
+In addition to this a remove button is also added next to each textbox to allow the user to delete that specific textbox.
 Once the user is satisfied with the inputs they have added the user is asked to confirm these inputs via a confirm button.
 Once, the confirm button is clicked the user is informed that the ingredients or instructions are confirmed.